wjj1wjj/XRay2CT-SAM/README.md

 ```

 # 📊 Contact
 If you have any questions, please feel free to contact bo.liu@buaa.edu.cn.

+# 📜 License
+This project is licensed under the MIT License.
+For more details, please refer to the LICENSE file.